sealuzh/cd-linter-artifacts/README.md

 ### Bad practices in CI/CD

-All the good and bad practices that we collected from the _Foundations_ part of Humble's and Farley's book<sup>3</sup> are collected in `good-bad-cd-practices.csv`.
+All the good and bad practices that we collected from the _Foundations_ part of Humble's and Farley's book<sup>3</sup> are available in `good-bad-cd-practices.csv`.

 <sup>3</sup> https://www.oreilly.com/library/view/continuous-delivery-reliable/9780321670250/